Cleaning your teeth is important. But once you’ve chosen your flosser, knowing how to clean your Waterpik is of equal importance.

 Can I clean my Waterpik with bleach?

-You should never clean your Waterpik with bleach (or chlorine) as it is often too harsh and has the potential to case damage to your water flosser.
+You should never clean your Waterpik with bleach (or chlorine) as it is often too harsh and has the potential damage your water flosser.
 Doing so can void your warranty.

 Also remember that your Waterpik cleans your mouth, so only use cleaning substances that you would be happy putting in your mouth.